| Centrip Editorial Board

 If you are using public transportation

 If you are going to Kumano Nachi Taisha by train from Nagoya, take the JR Kisei Honsen limited express to Kii-Katsuura Station, a 3-hour and 50-minute ride without transfers.
-From Kii-Katsuura Station, Kumano Gobo Nankai Bus operates a regular sightseeing bus service to the Kumano Sanzan (it departs in the morning, so you must stay the night before in the Kii-Katsuura Station area).
+From Kii-Katsuura Station, the Kumano Gobo Nankai Bus operates a regular sightseeing bus service to the Kumano Grand Shrines.
+It departs in the morning, so you must spend the night before in the Kii-Katsuura Station area.